 When you volunteer to participate in a clinical trial, you have access to a treatment option for your cancer that is not otherwise available.
 You also gain the satisfaction of knowing that you are helping other patients with cancer.
 Almost all of today’s medical advances for preventing and treating cancer are the result of a clinical trial.
-UPMC Pinnacle Breast Care Center offers clinical trials for several types of cancer.
+WE offer clinical trials for several types of cancer.
 Speak with your doctor to see if any of these may be right for you.
 You may use this list of questions to help you start the conversation with your doctor or the clinical trial research team.

 At some point in your cancer journey, your health care provider may talk with you about a clinical trial for which you qualify.
-You may also search the list of clinical trials available at UPMC Pinnacle.
+You may also search the list of clinical trials available at UPMC on Central Pa.

 If you are interested in participating in a clinical trial, then the first step is to apply.
 You will then be asked to go through a process called informed consent.